marsplus/miscellaneous-search-methods/README.md

-Experimenting with various search methods to solve dynamic programming problems, including:
+Experimenting with various heuristic search for solving problems that can be formulated as dynamic programming (DP).

+#### Heuristic Search
 - One-step lookahead with rollout
-- Two-step lookahead with rollout
+- Two-step lookahead with rollout:
 - Selective-depth lookahead with rollout
-- Monte Carlo tree search
+- Monte Carlo tree search (MCTS)
+- Depth-First search (DFS)
+- Backtracking search (a.k.a DFS with pruning)

+#### Testbed Problems
+- Traveling Salesman Problem (TSP)